Addono/docusaurus-plugin-goatcounter/README.md

 ```

 > [!WARNING]
-> When building your website for production, set `NODE_ENV=production`.
+> **When building your website for production**, set `NODE_ENV=production`.
 If not, the plugin will avoid injecting the Goatcounter tag as to prevent including non-production traffic.

 ## 🏁 Getting Started <a name = "getting_started"></a>